Nox69/smoothie-details-service/README.md

 ### Smoothie Detail endpoints

-Run the following cURL command to create a new smoothie in the service.
+Run the following cURL command to create a new smoothie in the service.Only business-owner can create

 ```sh
 curl -X POST \